-- Be aware of the risks relating to skimming. - Be aware of the vulnerabilities inherent the use of point-of-sale terminals and terminal infrastructure. - Be aware of the vulnerabilities associated with staff that has access to consumer payment devices. - Prevent or deter criminal attacks against point-of-sale terminals and terminal infrastructure. - Identify any compromised terminals as soon as possible and notify the appropriate agencies to respond and minimize the impact of a successful attack.
+- Be aware of the risks relating to skimming both physical and logical. - Be aware of the vulnerabilities inherent in the use of point-of-sale terminals and terminal infrastructures. - Be aware of the vulnerabilities associated with staff that has access to consumer payment devices. - Prevent or deter criminal attacks against point-of-sale terminals and terminal infrastructures. - Identify any compromised terminals as soon as possible and notify the appropriate agencies to respond and minimize the impact of a successful attack.

-Additional security can-and must-be provided by merchants to enhance the security provided by the current PCI SSC standards and payment terminal vendors.
-Merchants have an obligation to ensure their respective payment systems and infrastructure are secure.
+Additional security can-and must-be provided by merchants to enhance the security provided by payment-terminal vendors and adherence to the current PCI SSC standards.
+With enough time and resources, any device can fall victim to physical or logical attacks.
+Limiting the time the device is unattended or unchecked reduces the effectiveness of an attack should an attempt be made against the device.
+Merchants have an obligation to ensure their respective payment systems and infrastructures are secure.
 Merchants are the first line of defense for POS fraud and are involved in the execution of the vast majority of controls suggested or required by PCI SSC.
-Merchants can achieve appropriate security and trust levels at the point of sale by considering all the factors that can influence overall security in their terminal environment and taking the necessary countermeasures detailed in this document to ensure an appropriate level of security.
+Merchants can achieve appropriate security and trust levels at the point of sale by considering all the factors that can influence overall security in their terminal environments and by taking the necessary countermeasures detailed in this document to ensure an appropriate level of security.